syrop/syrop.github.io/_posts/2019-06-20-dependency-injection.markdown

 ## Donations

 If the reader has enjoyed the present article, they may want to donate some bitcoin at the address presented below.
-Readers may also look at my [donations page][donations].
+Readers may also look at my [donations page][donate].

 BTC: bc1qncxh5xs6erq6w4qz3a7xl7f50agrgn3w58dsfp